benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q139.png)

-_**Q164:** Any phone that the cumulative number of outgoing calls of the phones he called - is equal to the cumulative number of outgoing SMSes of the phones he SMSed_
+_**Q164:** Any phone that the cumulative number of outgoing calls of the phones it called - is equal to the cumulative number of outgoing SMSes of the phones it SMSed_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q164.png)